Last Updated: 7/2/20 | July 2nd, 2020

 Renting a car is the most convenient way to get around since you can get to many out-of-the-way parks, cities, and destinations.
 If you would rather not travel alone but still want to rent a car, post on travel forums such as:

-I rented a Volkswagon Vevo, which we booked online and picked up in person.
-The price worked out to be 4,350 ZAR ($250 USD) for two weeks, including gas, the fee for dropping off in a different city than we rented in (we picked the car up in Johannesburg and dropped it off in Cape Town), and insurance.
+I rented a Volkswagen Vevo, which we booked online and picked up in person.
+The price worked out to be 4,350 ZAR for two weeks, including gas, the fee for dropping off in a different city than we rented in (we picked the car up in Johannesburg and dropped it off in Cape Town), and insurance.

-During my trip, gas cost around 17 ZAR ($1 USD) per liter.
-As of 2020, it’s closer to 13 ZAR (.75 USD) per liter.
+During my trip, gas cost around 17 ZAR per liter.
+As of 2023, it’s closer to 23 ZAR per liter.
 If you choose a smaller car, mileage can be quite good.
 To keep costs low, we also gave rides to other backpackers we met along the way in exchange for a bit of gas money.

 While it’s possible to buy a cheap car and sell it later, the paperwork can sometimes take months to go through and thus is not the best for travelers who don’t plan to spend ages in the country.

-For most of the popular destinations in South Africa, a small manual car will do.
+A small manual car will do for most popular destinations in South Africa.
 I’ll admit, a 4×4 would have been helpful for a few of the lesser-visited places that we went to during our road trip, such as the amphitheater hike in the Drakensberg mountains.
 But they are more expensive to rent and use more fuel.
 I’d only rent one if you plan on getting off the beaten path often.

 Shosholoza Meyl (South African Railways) has long-distance trains that serve Cape Town, Port Elizabeth, Bloemfontein, Durban, East London, Johannesburg, Queenstown, and East London.
 They’re comfortable and safe and make various stops at smaller towns along the way.

-The fares are some of the cheapest available for any mode of transport in South Africa, running as low as 525 ZAR ($30 USD) for a sleeper berth from Johannesburg to Durban.
+The fares are some of the cheapest available for any mode of transport in South Africa, running as low as 330 ZAR for a sleeper berth from Johannesburg to Durban.
 They’re safe, comfortable, and one of the best-kept secrets of traveling South Africa.

-For those who are interested some luxury, the famous Blue Train, which runs from Pretoria to Cape Town, costs 26,000 ZAR ($1,500 USD) for a luxury double berth.
+For those who are interested in some luxury, the famous Blue Train, which runs from Pretoria to Cape Town, costs 41,380 ZAR for a luxury double berth.
 The trip lasts a few days and includes wine, cigars, great food, and comfortable compartments.
 It’s the fanciest way to see the country!

 How to Stay Safe in South Africa